LieberInstitute/smoking-nicotine-mouse/README.md

 ### 3. Differential Expression Analysis
 Separated in gene, tx, exon and jx level analyses
 * *01_Modeling.R*: Perform DEA
 * *02_Comparisons.R*: Create plots comparing t-stats of different groups of features and Venn diagrams to quantify the number of common DE features between different experiments and/or regulation direction.
-Analysis of blood vs brain biomarkers can be found within gene and tx analyses.
-Comparisons of human vs mouse genes are within gene analysis.
+Analysis of blood vs brain biomarkers and comparisons of human vs mouse genes are within the gene analysis.

 ### 4. GO & KEGG analyses
 Separated in gene, tx and exon level analyses